VictorGoic0/RapidImageUpload/tasks-8.md

 ### Cleanup Commands (For Reference)

 **If you need to tear down and start over:**
 - [ ] 218.
-Terminate environment: `eb terminate rapidphoto-prod-env`
+Terminate environment: `eb terminate rapidphoto-production-env`
 - [ ] 219.
 Wait for termination (5-10 minutes)
 - [ ] 220.
 Delete application: `eb terminate --all`
 - [ ] 221.
 Clean local EB config: `rm -rf .elasticbeanstalk/`